Employee guide to redundancy part 2 – consultation and selection

 If part of the business you are working for transfers to a new owner, merges with another business or a contractor takes over activities within the business then TUPE might apply.
 TUPE would mean that you would automatically become an employee of the new business owner or contractor.
 Your terms and conditions of employment would remain the same for a set period of time and your continuous service would be carried over.
 For more information see TUPE and Your Legal Rights.

-If your employer has not followed the correct consultation procedure, you and anyone else affected could be entitled to a “Protective Award”.
+If your employer has not followed the correct consultation procedure, you and anyone else affected could also be entitled to a “Protective Award”.
 This is compensation which is paid to employees by an employer following their failure to engage in collective consultation.

 If your employer has not followed an appropriate selection process, then the termination of your employment for redundancy could amount to unfair dismissal.